joesghub/ec2-remediation-system/README.md

 ### Step 1: Application Setup

 I used ServiceNow Studio to create and manage my application.
 It bundles your application components together by scope.
-Did I mention it has **tabs**?!

 The Studio saved me a lot of time and kept me in control of my application development process.